WBHankins93/deployment-patterns/README.md

 ## 🚀 Why This Project Exists

-This guide was inspired by the excellent post at [systemdesign.one](https://newsletter.systemdesign.one/p/deployment-patterns), but rewritten in my own words for:

 - ✍️ **Deep personal understanding**
 - 📢 **Sharing knowledge with others**
 - 💼 **Showcasing SRE/DevOps readiness**